YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSE Warning: This indicates that the current region has an access method that is neither Buffered Globals nor Memory Mapped.
 DSE can not flush such a region.

-Action: Before starting DSE, make sure that the Global Directory contains regions that have an access method of Buffered Globals or Memory Mapped.
+Action: Before starting DSE, make sure that the Global Directory contains regions that have either Buffered Globals or Memory Mapped access methods.

 -------------------------
 DSEWCINITCON